Erin Pizzey: Refuge

-Pizzey set up a women's refuge in Belmont Terrace, Chiswick, London in 1971.
+Pizzey set up a women's refuge in Belmont Terrace, Chiswick, London, in 1971.
 She later opened a number of additional shelters, despite hostility from the authorities.
 She gained notoriety and publicity for setting up refuges by squatting, most notably in 1975 at the Palm Court Hotel in Richmond.
-The original refuge in Chiswick has since been rebranded as the charity Refuge.

 Pizzey's work was widely praised at the time.
 In 1975, MP Jack Ashley stated in the House of Commons that "The work of Mrs. Pizzey was pioneering work of the first order.
 It was she who first identified the problem, who first recognised the seriousness of the situation and who first did something practical by establishing the Chiswick aid centre.
 As a result of that magnificent pioneering work, the whole nation has now come to appreciate the significance of the problem".
-Whilst being prosecuted by local authorities and appealing matters to the House of Lords, she was recognised for her work.
+While being prosecuted by local authorities and appealing matters to the House of Lords, she was recognised for her work.

+After Pizzey left Chiswick Women's Aid (renamed Chiswick Family Rescue on 31 March 1979), the organisation she had founded and moved abroad, it was rebranded as the charity Refuge on 5 March 1993.
+Although Refuge traces its existence back to Chiswick Women's Aid, Pizzey's name could not be found anywhere on the Refuge website for many decades.
+It was not until 2 November 2020 that Sandra Horley, the chief executive of Refuge since 1983, mentioned Pizzey's name for the first time again on the Refuge website in a press release upon her retirement.